foundryvtt-dcc/foundry-package-release-action/README.md

-# GitHub Action to Update Manifest in `main` After a Release is Published
+# GitHub Action to Update FoundryVTT.com Website after a Release is Published

 This GitHub Action updates the foundryvtt.com website with a new version of a package after a GitHub release is published.